gauravkumar7294/CLI-For-Todo/README.md

 2.index1.js and a.txt file is useless and There is no sense for both of this file.

-3. Demo Video of the CLI
+3.Demo Video of the CLI